1. Strong System Compatibility

 1. Pain Points of Traditional 2D Face Technology

-2. Implementation Issues in Windows Business Scenarios
+2. Deployment Challenges for Windows Business Scenarios

-3. Development Efficiency Issues
+3. Optimized Development Efficiency

 Dedicated to the research and development of core visual algorithm technologies, product innovation and industry applications, empowering AI+ diversified scenarios, facilitating industrial upgrading